Baipo-Production/test-forge/README.md

 - ✅ Only creates variables when data exists (no empty dictionaries)
 - ✅ Uses `json=` parameter for request bodies
 - ✅ Logs complete request and response details with `console=yes` for visibility
+- ✅ **Accepts all HTTP status codes** with `expected_status=any` — prevents RequestsLibrary from raising HTTPError on 4xx/5xx responses, allowing tests to validate expected error codes properly

 ---